NASA-IMPACT/SNWG-Participant-Dashboard/_tabs/Part 2: Implementation.md

 - [x] Notional OSS Objectives <br>
 _How will your project adhere to Open Source Science principles during Solution Product development and operation?_
 - [x] Notional SEP Plan <br>
-_How will your project promote stakeholder engagemenet throughout the Solution Product development and operation?_
+_How will your project promote stakeholder engagement throughout the Solution Product development and operation?_
 - [x] Outline your management approach <br>
-_Team structure, partnerships, acquisition strategy, Milestone reviews Tip: Refer to team members by their ROLE thoughout the plan.
+_Team structure, partnerships, acquisition strategy, Milestone reviews Tip: Refer to team members by their ROLE throughout the plan.
 Define the names associated with the role in a chart in supporting sections._
 - [x] Notional schedule <br>
 _Tip: Use ranges and relative times, not exact dates i.e. "2 months after project signing" "2 years after project Implementation start" Do keep in mind the limitations of final funding dates._
 - [x] Resource requirements